-- II.
-How glad I was he had come like a guest in quiet, to drink at my water-trough - III.
-And looked around like a god, unseeing, into the air - IV.
-For he seemed to me again like a king,
+II.
+How glad I was he had come like a guest in quiet, to drink at my water-trough

+III.
+And looked around like a god, unseeing, into the air

+IV.
+For he seemed to me again like a king, Like a king in exile,